dankctb/GPUNetBench/README.md

 # GPU Microbenchmarks

 This repository contains CUDA-based benchmarks designed to evaluate various aspects of GPU memory and interconnection network on NVIDIA GPUs (V100, A100, H100).
-Each benchmark focuses on distinct architectural components, using as metrics bandwidth, latency and execution time.
+Each benchmark focuses on distinct architectural components, using as metrics bandwidth, latency, and execution time.

+These microbenchmarks were developed and used in:

+* **Z.Jin, C.Rocca et al., "Uncovering Real GPU NoC Characteristics: Implications on Interconnect Architecture,"** MICRO 2024 \[[IEEE Reference](https://doi.org/10.1109/MICRO61859.2024.00070)]
+* **C.Rocca and J.Kim, "A Microbenchmark-Based Characterization of On-Chip Networks Architectures in Modern GPUs,"** KAIST Master Thesis, 2025

+If you use this benchmark suite in your work, please cite these references (see full citations below).

+---

 ## Repository Structure